 • Negotiate your bills.
 Did you know that you can do that with some of them?
 You totally can.
 Negotiate credit card bills, everything, and get that DOWN!

-• Use free budgeting software and tracking services like Personal Capital.
+• Use free budgeting software and tracking.
 If you don’t have a pre-set budget, you’re dead in the water before you even start.
 You have to tell your money where to go each month or it likes to spend itself!
+If you’re looking for a printable Budget Binder, check mine out here.

 • Meal plan.
 Like budgeting, you have to tell your meals what to make (here’s cost-effective and quick meals for those on a budget) or it can take over your expenses.
 You’ll go out to fast food too much, nice dinners, and so on.
 Having a meal plan set up makes things a lot simpler.
 In a little bit, I’ll be sharing with you how I took my grocery bill from $600-$800/month to only $200 with ONE simple trick, so be sure to look out for that post coming up soon!